zuozhenggh/learning-library/data-management-library/goldengate/oci-ggs/extracts-replicats/extracts-replicats.md

 ## **STEP 3**: Add and Run the Replicat

-1. On the GoldenGate Deployment Console dashboard, click the plus (+) icon for Replicats.
+1. On the GoldenGate Deployment Console Home page, click the plus (+) icon for Replicats.

     ![Click Add Replicat](images/03-01-ggs-add-replicat.png)